Thresholding at the monopoly price: an agnostic way to improve bidding strategies in revenue-maximizing auctions: Introduction

 The paper is organized as follows.
 Section \ref{sec:improvingAnyBiddingStrategy} provides a walkthrough of the main technical ideas supporting our work to provably improve the response of one bidder independently from the behavior and knowledge of other bidders.
-This models the situation where other bidders are not able to implement complex bidding strategies, for instance because of technological limitations.
+In Theorem 1, we define this new strategy, independent of the distribution of the competition, which enables to increase the strategic bidder's utility compared to the truthful strategy for any distribution of the competition.
 This theoretical study introduces a practical method to design bidding strategies in revenue-maximizing auctions that we call \textit{thresholding the virtual value}.
-In Section \ref{sec:best_response_with_competition_knowledge}, we show how to improve over the strategy in the case when information about competition's bid distribution is available to provide the best response in the class of \emph{thresholded strategies}.
+In Section \ref{sec:best_response_with_competition_knowledge}, we generalize this result by exhibiting, for a given distribution of the competion, what is the optimal strategy in the class of regularity-preserving strategies (Theorem 2).
+We show that this strategy belongs to the class of strategies that we introduced in Section \ref{sec:improvingAnyBiddingStrategy}.
+This optimal strategy depends on the distribution of the competition and corresponds to the optimal tradeoff between decreasing the reserve price and beating the competition.